Thomas Ruffin Stancil

 Reddick was a cooper, a barrel maker.
 He was also a first cousin of Tom's.
 Reddick's pa John, was an older brother of Tom's pa Samuel.

 Tommie probably learned to spin thread on the spinning wheel like his other siblings.
-Delaney was an expert weaver too, as evidence by the beautiful tapestry she wove when only 16 years old.
+Delaney was an expert weaver too, as evidenced by the beautiful tapestry she wove when only 16 years old.
 This tapestry was used as a backdrop for the 1902 Reunion Photo, covering the wall of the kitchen that was on the north side of the log House where they slept.

 Delaney's tapestry

 Tommie went with his pa and brothers; Alvin, Harvey and George to see the Atlantic Ocean in Wilmington, NC.
 The trip was made by mule and wagon.
 Seeing the ocean was a thrill.
 Tom watched as the boys enjoyed the waves.
 Alvin ventured so far out that the undertow almost got him.
-They were use to swimming in the ole swimming hole.
-Crushing waves and undertow was foreign to them.
+They were used to swimming in the ole swimming hole.
+Crushing waves and undertow were foreign to them.

 In the late 1890s, Tom took Alvin, George, Harvey and Tommie to the North Carolina State Fair in Raleigh.
 The electric lights attracted their attention as did the midway rides.